Centrelink payments and entitlements and work bonus

 - be at least age pension age

-- be an Australian resident, or be in Australia to retain card, and/or
+- be an Australian resident, or be in Australia when you make the claim

 Adjusted taxable income (ATI) – Definition

-From 1 January 2015, the ATI for your tax year will be the sum of your:
+ATI for tax year will be the sum of your:

 - taxable income